buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 You'll be writing + deploying the smart contract and you'll also be building the website that will let people actually connect their wallets and interact with your smart contract.

-We're going to make this a little spicy as well --- basically, when someone waves at you there a random chance they can win a small amount of Ethereum from your site :).
+We're going to make this a little spicy as well.
+Basically, when someone waves at you there is a random chance they can win a small amount of Ethereum from your site :).

 You'll be able to customize the website as much as you want.
-For example:\
+For example:
-- Maybe instead of a 👋 you want people to send you a 💩.\
+- Maybe instead of a 👋 you want people to send you a 💩.
-- Perhaps instead of a plain old message, you want them to send you a Spotify link and create a place where anyone can send you awesome music and have it saved.\
+- Perhaps instead of a plain old message, you want them to send you a Spotify link and create a place where anyone can send you awesome music and have it saved.
 - You can change the smart contract to recognize when one of your friends is waving at you (based on their Ethereum wallet address) and then take them to a page where they get Rick Roll'd.

 You can do whatever you want :).